ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## MinimalT

 MinimalT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility {{MinimalT}}.
 One major goal of the protocol is to leverage existing protocols to obtain server-side configuration information used to more quickly bootstrap a connection.
 MinimalT uses a variant of TCP's congestion control algorithm.

 ### Protocol Description

 MinimalT is a secure transport protocol built on top of a widespread directory service.
 Clients and servers interact with local directory services to (a) resolve server information and (b) public ephemeral state information, respectively.
 Clients connect to a local resolver once at boot time.
 Through this resolver they recover the IP address(es) and public key(s) of each server to which they want to connect.

 Connections are instances of user-authenticated, mobile sessions between two endpoints.
 Connections run within tunnels between hosts.
 A tunnel is a server-authenticated container that multiplexes multiple connections between the same hosts.
 All connections in a tunnel share the same transport state machine and encryption.
 Each tunnel has a dedicated control connection used to configure and manage the tunnel over time.
 Moreover, since tunnels are independent of the network address information, they may be reused as both ends of the tunnel move about the network.
 This does however imply that the connection establishment and packet encryption mechanisms are coupled.

 Before a client connects to a remote service, it must first establish a tunnel to the host providing or offering the service.
 Tunnels are established in 1-RTT using an ephemeral key obtained from the directory service.
-Tunnel initiators provide their own ephemeral key and, optionally, a
-DoS puzzle solution such that the recipient (server) can verify the authenticity of the request and derive a shared secret.
+Tunnel initiators provide their own ephemeral key and, optionally, a DoS puzzle solution such that the recipient (server) can verify the authenticity of the request and derive a shared secret.
 Within a tunnel, new connections to services may be established.

 ### Protocol Features

 - Forward-secure key establishment.
-- 0-RTT forward secrecy for new connections.
-- Puzzle-based DoS mitigation.
+- DoS mitigation (puzzle-based).
-- (Tunnel-based) connection migration.
+- Connection mobility (tunnel-based).

 Additional (orthogonal) transport features include: connection multiplexing between hosts across shared tunnels, and congestion control state is shared across connections between the same host pairs.